 “Great information!” – Licensed Professional Counselor

 NOTE: These online courses are offered at an “intermediate” level, appropriate for mental health service providers of all professions and at all levels of experience, including clinical students as well as beginning, intermediate, and advanced clinicians.
 All sales are final.
-Online courses requirements include successfully completing the test (and course evaluation form).
+Online course requirements include successfully completing the test (and course evaluation form).
 For participants scoring at least 80% on the test, a CE Certificate can be immediately printed online.
 If you have questions or if you need disability accommodations, please contact the Center office by phone at 434-971-1841 or by email at Office@CenterForEthicalPractice.

 Authors’ Note: These courses cite ethical standards and professional recommendations available at the time each course was placed on line.
 Readers are encouraged to check the website of their national professional organization for updates.
 These courses are not a substitute for wider knowledge about one’s own ethical standards and laws.
 When facing dilemmas in clinical practice, we advise ethical and legal consultation.
 Many aspects of the case vignettes are based on actual case situations, but changes have been made in order not to disclose the identities of either patients or therapists.
 Throughout the courses, the terms “client” and “patient” are used interchangeably, as well as the terms “psychotherapist,” “therapist,” and “counselor.”
 Most recommendations cited in these courses would apply across all professions and all types of clinical therapeutic interventions; where there are exceptions, this is noted.